FIRST ASSEMBLY OF GOD

 WEDNESDAYS: Mid-Week Service 7:00pm

-Nursery care is available at all services and Children’s Church is available each Sunday morning beginning at 10:00am.
+Nursery care and Children’s Church is available each Sunday morning beginning at 9:45am and every Wednesday 7pm.

 Water Baptism – Water baptism is a symbolic step Jesus commanded of new believers.
 In our church, baptism is reserved for older children and adults because it always follows a conscious decision to accept Christ’s offer of salvation.

 We baptize believers by immersing them in water.
 This process does not save a person, but serves as a public testimony signifying the death of the individual’s sinful past and their new birth in Christ.
 It’s an important even in the life of the believer, confirming the changing power of Jesus Christ and a new identity in Him.